Tarshit-Gupta/Assigment/README.md

-# 🌟 Project Name
+# 🌟 Gym Management Website

 ## 📌 Description
-A brief overview of the project and what it does.
+This is a **Gym Management Website** designed to help gym owners and trainers manage memberships, track attendance, and schedule training sessions efficiently.

 ## 🎨 Demo Preview (HTML & CSS)
-Here is a simple **HTML & CSS** snippet from the project:
+Here is a sample **HTML & CSS** snippet from the Gym Management Website:

 ```html
 <!DOCTYPE html>